swt30/thesis/chapters/01-introduction/01-introduction.md

 Recently, much effort has gone into finding ways to retrieve more information about specific exoplanets.
 The increasing possibilities to directly image or spectrally probe these planets mean that we have seen huge interest in modelling their atmospheres in an attempt to determine likely compositions.^[@Madhusudhan2014]
 Not only this, but the need to distinguish the star's light from the planet's light also results in a need to better understand the stellar spectrum.
-Stellar variability ([@fig:transit-of-venus]) becomes important too when attempting to discover or characterise smaller exoplanets, and it is perhaps even more critical when dealing with stellar noise in radial velocity measurements.^[@Wright2012]
+And stellar variability ([@fig:transit-of-venus]) becomes important too when attempting to discover or characterise smaller exoplanets; it is perhaps even more critical when dealing with stellar noise in radial velocity measurements.^[@Wright2012]
 In short, good models have never been in more demand.

 ![